 CrossFit Vanquish is dedicated to teaching CrossFit Methodology in the greater Brookfield area.
-By utilizing these techniques in our spacious 3500SF facility we create stronger, faster, and better athletes.
-Our clients are parents, coaches, athletes, fire fighters, teachers, teenagers, and grandparents!
+By utilizing these techniques in our spacious 3500sqft facility we create stronger, faster, and better athletes.
+Our members are parents, coaches, athletes, fire fighters, teachers, teenagers, and grandparents!

-We will show you how to move correctly, how to eat correctly, and how to get results.
-Our system works as long as you are willing to put in the effort, do the simple things right, and be accountable to yourself.
-The uncertainty of change can be intimidating, but trust us, this is a change worth making!
+We will show you how to move correctly and how to get results.
+Our system works as long as you are willing to put in the effort and be accountable to yourself.
+The uncertainty of change can be intimidating, but trust us, this is a journey worth starting!

 GPP stands for General Physical Preparedness and refers to your level of fitness.
 CrossFit Vanquish defines fitness as competence in all the general physical skills:

 1. Cardiovascular/Respiratory Endurance – The ability of body systems to gather, process, and deliver oxygen.